addyess/tac_plus_configure/README.md

 8. using the username $enable$ or $enab15$
   1. Uses Configured Password Order for this user if it exists

+### Authorization Algorithm
+The complete algorithm by which the daemon processes its configured AV pairs against the list the NAS sends, is given below.

+Find the user (or group) entry for this service (and protocol), then for each AV pair sent from the NAS:

+If the AV pair from the NAS is mandatory:

+1.  look for an exact attribute,value match in the user's mandatory list.
+If found, add the AV pair to the output.
+2. If an exact match doesn't exist, look in the user's optional list for the first attribute match.
+If found, add the NAS AV pair to the output.
+3. If no attribute match exists, deny the command if the default is to deny, or,
+4. If the default is permit, add the NAS AV pair to the output.

+If the AV pair from the NAS is optional:

+5.  look for an exact attribute,value match in the user's mandatory list.
+If found, add DAEMON's AV pair to output.
+6. If not found, look for the first attribute match in the user's mandatory list.
+If found, add DAEMONS's AV pair to output.
+7. If no mandatory match exists, look for an exact attribute,value pair match among the daemon's optional AV pairs.
+If found add the DAEMON's matching AV pair to the output.
+8. If no exact match exists, locate the first attribute match among the daemon's optional AV pairs.
+If found add the DAEMON's matching AV pair to the output.
+9. If no match is found, delete the AV pair if the default is deny, or
+10. If the default is permit add the NAS AV pair to the output.

+After all AV pairs have been processed, for each mandatory DAEMON AV pair, if there is no attribute match already in the output list, add the AV pair (but add only ONE AV pair for each mandatory attribute).

 ## Keyword List
 ### < top_level_decl >